pogudingleb/SIAN/README.md

    * **2** - without saturation, with checking memebership using Groebner bases, see item (2) in Remark 7 from the paper
  * **num_nodes** - the maximal number of processes created by the algorithm

-Examples of usage can be found in the **examples/** folder.
+Examples of usage can be found in the **examples** folder.
 One can run an example by
   * either opening it *as a Maple worksheet* and executing it
   * or from the *command line* by
     * going to **examples** directory